 Becoming GDPR compliant

 You know you need to be compliant by 18th May 2018, you know that GDPR represents a sizeable task and you know the pressure is on.
 So how do you know where to start?
 Which areas are more important (or risky) and should command your attention first?
 Which good practices you have in place today and should extend vs areas where practices are lax?
-How do you embed GDPR in the organisations core operations?
+How do you embed GDPR in the organizations core operations?
 How do you measure progress and prove compliance?
 And how do you convert the many checklists and recommendations into actions?

 Start by getting the ICO GDPR checklist in hand (you’ve probably got it already, but just in case there’s a reminder below), read it thoroughly and ensure that you understand what is required of your organisation.